This super easy apple butter for canning recipe preserves the sweet deliciousness of apples all year long.

 You may also need to work the air bubbles out with a chopstick or plastic knife.

-Wipe the rim clean, affix your lids and rings and process in a hot water bath for 15 minutes.
+Wipe jar rim clean, place lid and ring and place jars in a boiling water canner.
+Process in a water bath canner for 15 minutes.

 Turn off the heat and let the hot water bath come to room temperature before removing the cans.

-If you pull them out while they’re still hot the change in temperature from hot water to cold air could cause them to explode.
+If you pull the hot jars out while they’re still hot the change in temperature from hot water to cold air could cause them to explode.

 For more canning inspiration, check out these canning posts: